-- Defensive driving: If you pass a defensive driver course, which could reduce your chance of getting in an accident, you might receive a discount on your premiums.
+- Defensive driving: If you pass a virtual defensive driver course, which could help reduce your chance of getting in an accident, you might receive a discount on your premiums.

 - Low mileage: If you no longer need to commute to work, and drive less than 7,500 miles a year, you could save on your car insurance.

 Cost of auto insurance for seniors